 Seat Height and Low Suspension

 The BMW F 850 GS is the more off-road oriented of the two BMW middleweight adventure bikes.
 Hence, ground clearance can be more of a concern.
-In gaining the ground clearance, manufacturers often end up with seat heights that some riders feel uncomfortable with.
+In gaining the ground clearance, manufacturers often end up with seat heights that some riders find uncomfortable.

 The BMW F 850 GS could be one of those bikes with a standard seat height of 33.9 inches.
 However, BMW seems to have addressed ergonomics for both shorter and taller riders.
 Using a different seat, taller riders can raise the seat height to a lofty 35 inches.
 For shorter riders, BMW offers two ways to lower seat height.
 A low seat is available, and if installed, seat height is reduced to 32.9 inches.
 If that is not low enough, BMW offers a lowered suspension kit.